Liberty County High School (Florida)

 Liberty County High School is a public high school teaching grades 9–12.
 The school is located in Bristol, Florida, which is the county seat of Liberty County in the Florida Panhandle near Tallahassee.
+The school is operated by the Liberty County School District.
 It is the only high school in Liberty County, with around 325 students from Hosford Junior High in Hosford and W.R.
 Tolar School in Bristol.
-The school is operated by the Liberty County School District.
+The school is partnered with Chipola College for its dual enrollment program.